-- 3.13.
+- 3-14.
 Tribal Property means properties owned by the Tribe and/or held in trust for the Tribe by the Bureau of Indian Affairs.
-For purposes of these regulations, it does not mean land solely within the 1836 Ceded Territory. - 3.14.
-Tribe means the Little River Band of Ottawa Indians. - 3.15.
+For purposes of these regulations, it does not mean land solely within the 1836 Ceded Territory. - 3-15.
+Tribe means the Little River Band of Ottawa Indians. - 3-16.
 Undesignated Campsite means a campsite chosen by the member located upon Tribal lands that are open for such activity.
-These sites must conform to the regulations contained within this document and any other Tribal Law, Regulation or policy approved by the Natural Resource Commission and adopted by Tribal Council Resolution. - Section 4.
-Undesignated Campsites.4.01.
+These sites must conform to the regulations contained within this document and any other Tribal Law, Regulation or policy approved by the Natural Resource Commission and adopted by Tribal Council Resolution.

+Section 4.
+Undesignated Campsites.

+- 4-1.
 Permits and Trespass Permits.
-All campers shall apply for and be in possession of a non-transferable camping or trespass permit from the Natural Resource Department.
+All campers shall apply for and be in possession of a non-transferable camping permit from Public Safety or trespass permit from the Natural Resource Department.
 Tribal Members shall provide proof of current Tribal Membership with the application.
-Permits shall be displayed conspicuously at each campsite and shall not be issued for more than 14 consecutive days for any site.
-Each applicant shall sign the following waiver of liability to qualify for a permit: - "I release the Little River Band of Ottawa Indians for any liability from any risk, loss, damage, destruction, sickness or injury to myself or my property, including any liability claimed by my heirs or personal representatives for death." - 4.02.
+Permits shall be displayed conspicuously at each campsite and shall not be issued for more than fourteen (14) consecutive days for any site.
+Each applicant shall sign the following waiver of liability to qualify for a permit: - "I release the Little River Band of Ottawa Indians for any liability from any risk, loss, damage, destruction, sickness or injury to myself or my property, including any liability claimed by my heirs or personal representatives for death." - 4-2.
 Cost.
-Camping and trespass permits at undesignated campsites shall be offered at no cost. - 4.03.
+Camping and trespass permits at undesignated campsites shall be offered at no cost. - 4-3.
 Location.
 Undesignated campsites may be made on Tribal property that is open to camping.
-Campers shall ensure that their site is: - (a) On Tribal property; - (b) At least 200 feet from water or another campsite; - (c) Not obstructing any roadway or trail; - (d) Accessible without traveling off a designated path in a vehicle; - (e) Kept as small as possible; and - (f) Focused where vegetation is minimal. - 4.04.
+Campers shall ensure that their site is: - (a) On Tribal property; - (b) At least 200 feet from water or another campsite; - (c) Not obstructing any roadway or trail; - (d) Accessible without traveling off a designated path in a vehicle; - (e) Kept as small as possible; and - (f) Focused where vegetation is minimal. - 4-4.
 Number of Campers.
-No more than 8 adults, or 12 people including children, may occupy a single campsite. - 4.05.
+No more than eight (8) adults, or twelve (12) people including children, may occupy a single campsite. - 4-5.
 Food Storage.
 Campers shall protect wildlife and food by storing rations and trash securely, in a vehicle, hard-sided foot locker or similar container.
 Campers shall not store food in tents or under tarps.